AdeboyeJr/Coding-Projects/WebGL Lesson 3-1/README.md

 #### Description

 A project made in WebGL that demonstrates the capabilities of the WebGL API on a web browser.
 This project showcases the built-in functionality of the API.
 An extension on the previous lesson where the WebGL pipeline is now extended to accept 3 coordinates for vertices.
 This is for mapping out points in the third dimension.
 Color is mapped onto each vertex and the WebGL pipeline binds the color with each vertex and interpolates colors inbetween vertices.
 The next step is for transformations.
 This is the act of translating, rotating or scaling the model on the screen.
 The program uses a 4D matrix to calculate the vertex locations after a transformation.
-Program uses browsers refresh rate to animate the scene.
+The program uses the browser's refresh rate to animate the scene.

 #### Implementation

-This project makes use of JavaScript and GLSL (Graphics Library Shading Language) to render graphics onto the browser page.
+This project makes use of JavaScript and GLSL (Graphics Library Shading Language) to render graphics onto the web page.
 The scripts make use of the DOM API to access the canvas HTML element to render graphics.
 The vertex shader and fragment shader scripts are written in GLSL, and compute the positions of vertices and color respectively.
 The process of generating graphics through WebGL is by making use of a state machine.

 A constant pipeline is fed data that computes the location of vertices and their color.
 The first step is to create the WebGL context by accessing the canvas element on the page.
 Next, define and store the geometry in the scene.
 This is to model out the different shapes that need to be rendered.
 Vertex and color data are contained in seperate buffers.